Most backpackers who go to Indonesia end up on Bali or the Gili islands.

 Moni is a small town near Ende, rather peaceful among the rice fields.
-It’s a very rural place with barely any internet here.
-Moni is a great base from which to visit Kelimutu, a volcano with three crater lakes with different colored water.
-While I came to Moni for Kelimutu, I actually ended up remembering it more for the nature and villages around it—be sure to spend a day just walking around as it’s a chill and friendly place.
+It’s a very rural place and a great base from which to visit Kelimutu, a volcano with three crater lakes with different colored water.
+While I came to Moni for Kelimutu, I actually ended up remembering it more for the nature and villages around it.
+Be sure to spend a day just walking around as it’s a chill and friendly place.

-Maumere is another scuba diving hotspot that several travellers recommended to me.
-I sadly didn’t have a chance to go, as I was at the end of my trip and had to catch my flight back!
+Maumere is another scuba diving hotspot that several travelers recommended to me.
+I sadly didn’t have a chance to go, as I was at the end of my trip and had to catch my flight back.

 Something that I most enjoyed about Flores is just driving around on a motorbike and waving or high-fiving all the kids that greet you everywhere.
 The locals seem excited to see foreigners and will greet you friendlily everywhere you go.
-After a while all this attention can actually get a little exhausting and eventually annoying, but I appreciated the good vibes for the most part.
+All this attention can become a little exhausting and eventually annoying, but for the most part I appreciated all the good vibes.